 has been running creative staffing agencies in Portland since the late 90s.
 Prior to placing creatives, she was one–a freelance copywriter for seven years, and staff writer for POWDER magazine before that.
 Originally from sunny Southern California, Jackie has called Portland home since 1990.
 Her first car was a yellow Fiat 128.

 is from southern California but has lived in Oregon, Colorado, Hawaii, and now Washington.
 Her background is in Human Resources and Operations, largely because she loves connecting with people and learning more about them.
 You can usually find her scouting authentic Mexican food or doing something outdoors with her family.
 Her first car was a ’99 Chevy Prism named Pebbles whose AC always worked; what more could an LA girl ask for?

-moved to Los Angeles in 2017 from itty bitty Rhode Island (for reference, if you doubled the size of Los Angeles, you’d get one Rhode Island).
-You can find him cycling around town, drinking natural wines, thrifting, or buying sneakers and caring for his houseplants.
+moved to Los Angeles in 2017 from itty bitty Rhode Island (not to be confused with Long Island).
+You can find him cycling around town, trying funky wines, or on the hunt for his next houseplant.
 While he’s worked in recruitment for awhile now, his first two jobs – Stop & Shop cashier and restaurant host – bought him a 1997 Audi A4 with 184,000 miles on it.
-It cost him $1,200 and a 30 pack of beer.
+It cost him $1,200 and a 30 rack of beer.
 Don’t worry, his Dad bought the booze.

 is from Massachusetts and Vermont, and spent some years in France before making her way to Portland.
 She’s been a nanny, a farmer, a teacher, and a writer.
 She likes good design, better writing, and Our Lord and Savior PJ Harvey.
 She dislikes pastels.
 Her first car was a Toyota Previa, previously used to transport sheep around the family farm.
 Go ahead, try getting hay out of a car’s cloth interior.